AMD Instinct MI300X workload optimization

 • As described in Environment variables, the environment variable HIP_FORCE_DEV_KERNARG can improve vLLM performance.
 Set it to export HIP_FORCE_DEV_KERNARG=1.

-The following subsections describe vLLM-specific suggestions for performance.
+The following subsections describe vLLM-specific configurations for performance tuning.
+You can tune the following vLLM parameters to achieve optimal performance.

 • tensor_parallel_size